 You do not need to buy hosting, then find a theme and make every step manually.
 Just sign up for Shopify, and the set of tools will be ready in seconds.

 Although Shopify offers a unique solution, it is completely different from WooCommerce which is based on WordPress.
-WooCommerce is a WordPress extension that allows creating an online store.
-You must buy a domain name, get hosting and theme.
+WooCommerce is a WordPress extension that allows for creating an online store.
+You must buy a domain name, and get VPS hosting and a theme.
 In addition, if you are new to the e-commerce world, you must add tax and other boring settings.

 However, WordPress offers better content management, which is an advantage here.
-You will have to use the fast and reliable hosting provider.
-We recommend using WPOven as a hosting platform for your online store.
+You will have to use a fast and reliable hosting provider.
+We recommend using WPOven the best Woocommerse hosting as a hosting platform for your online store.
+You can also read about How to use Woocommerce with stripe plugin Here.

 WooCommerce vs Shopify: Installation

 WooCommerce is a popular plugin for the very popular WordPress content management system.
-Once you create a WordPress site, you can turn it into an online store using the e-commerce plugin such as WooCommerce.
+Once you create a WordPress site, you can turn it into an online store using an e-commerce plugin such as WooCommerce. you can host your website at WPOven the fastest WordPress hosting service at Just $1 with 14 days refund guarantee.
+Here is a guide to how to choose ecommerce hosting?

-Back to WooCommerce, how to install it?
+how to install it?
 First, you need a working WordPress installation.
-For completely beginners, installing WordPress is like walking into a park.
-You just need to:
+For complete beginners, installing WordPress is like walking into a park.
+You just need :

 However, if you already have a working WordPress website, you only need to install the WooCommerce plugin, like any other plugin.
 Here are the installation steps: